 - a mechanic who needs to remember how an automobile functions

-In short, the Feynman technique serves as a useful tool for every single person in some shape or form.
+In short, the Feynman technique serves as one of the useful self learning techniques for every single person in some shape or form.

 The process helps you solve any of the three common problems faced during learning:

 - Not able to understand the concept well enough

 You can apply the Feynman technique in 4 steps.
 Not only are these steps simple to understand but also easy to follow.
 This integration works for any field or expertise of study.